zhili-zh/nanoVLM/README.md

 # Install lmms-eval (optional)
 uv pip install git+https://github.com/EvolvingLMMs-Lab/lmms-eval.git

-# Make sure you have your environment variables set correctly
+# Make sure you have your environment variables set correctly and you are logged in to HF
-export HF_HOME="<Path to HF cache>"
+export HF_HOME="<Path to HF cache>" huggingface-cli login

 # Evaluate a trained model on multiple benchmarks
 python evaluate_with_lmms.py --model_path lusxvr/nanoVLM-222M --tasks mmstar,mme